 The accounts of the District are organized on the basis of funds and account groups.
-A fund is defined as an independent fiscal and accounting entity wherein operations of each fund are accounted for in a separate set of self-balancing accounts that record resources, related liabilities, obligations, reserves, and net position segregated for the purpose of carrying out specific activities or attaining certain objectives in accordance with special regulations, restrictions, or limitations.
-The District accounts for the activity of the LCTOP Fund as an Enterprise Fund.
+A fund is defined as an independent fiscal and accounting entity wherein operations of each fund are accounted for in a separate set of self-balancing accounts that record resources, related liabilities, obligations, reserves, and equity segregated for the purpose of carrying out specific activities or attaining certain objectives in accordance with special regulations, restrictions, or limitations.
+GCTD accounts for the activity of the Greenhouse Gas Reduction Fund within its Enterprise Fund.
 Enterprise Funds are used to account for "business-type activities" similar to those found in the private sector.